Sebaci/sebaci.github.io/_posts/2021-07-05-programming-in-typescript-types-with-tuples.markdown

 SomeType extends OtherType ?
 TrueType : FalseType;
 ```

-A simple exapmle using generics: operator that returns element type if input type is array, or type itself otherwise
+A simple example using generics: operator that returns element type if input type is array, or type itself otherwise
 ```typescript
 type Flatten<T> = T extends Array<infer E> ?
 E : T;
 ```

-The `infer` keywoard lets us introduce a new type variable `E` in the condition and leave the task of infering concrete type to TypeScript.
+The `infer` keyword lets us introduce a new type variable `E` in the condition and leave the task of infering concrete type to TypeScript.

-Another exapmle, an operator already defined in TypeScript library:
+Another example, an operator already defined in TypeScript library:

 ```typescript
 type ReturnType<F> = F extends (...args: never[]) => infer R ?
 R : never;